sripplin/website/_posts/2021-11-09-backblaze-customer-analytics.md

 On the surface, it looks compelling - the cohorts are increasing modestly over time providing a growing base of revenue.

-But there a lot missing from this chart.
+But there is a lot missing from this chart.

 ## Contents <!-- omit in toc -->